b-n/what-the-wasm/slides.md

 # What the WASM

-Demistfying Web Assembly, how it works, why it's cool
+Demistfying Web Assembly, how it works, and more‽

 ---
 layout: center